-The System > Display Control Panel in Settings may be used to configure displays.
-It is recommended that you use the Windows controls to configure multiple displays.
+The System > Display Control Panel in Settings may also be used to configure displays.

-- 1. Attach your external display to the appropriate port, and turn it on. - Click the Start Menu and click Settings > System (or right-click the desktop and select Display Settings). - Click the Multiple Displays menu and select Duplicate these displays, Extend these displays or Show only on 1/2. - 4.
+- 1. Attach your external display to the appropriate port, and turn it on. - Click the Start Menu and click Settings > System (or right-click the desktop and select Display Settings). - Click the Multiple Displays menu and select Duplicate these displays, Extend these displays or Show only on 1/2 etc. - 4.
 Click Keep changes to save any changes made.

-System > Display
+System > Display (Multiple Displays)

-(Multiple Displays)